gplepage/lsqfit/doc/html/_sources/overview.txt

 done by designing priors for the fit, which are probability distributions for each parameter that describe the *a priori* uncertainty in that parameter.
-As in the previous section, we use objects of type :class:`gvar.GVar` to describe (gaussian) probability distributions.
+As in the previous section, we use objects of type :class:`gvar.GVar` to describe (Gaussian) probability distributions.
 Let's assume that before the fit we suspect that each ``a[i]`` is of order ``0.5+-0.5``, while ``E[i]`` is of order ``1+i+-0.5``.
 A prior that represents this information is built using the following code::